OFFICIAL TRANSCRIPTS • COLLEGE PREPARATION • AP • PORTFOLIO • PROJECT-BASED LEARNING

 Focus areas

 Students do not need a fixed career plan to begin.
 They need space to explore, reflect, and make stronger choices over time.
+We help students notice their strengths and interests, connect academic goals with possible college majors, and think about creative, technical, business, writing, science, or interdisciplinary directions without locking them into one path too early.

 Academic path

-We help students select courses that build a strong academic foundation while also supporting future goals.
-This may include AP courses, advanced study, portfolio development, AI, entrepreneurship, writing, or creative projects.
+We help families plan course choices that fit academic requirements while also supporting future direction.
+A student's path may include high school credit planning, AP or advanced coursework, portfolio-related courses, AI, entrepreneurship, writing, or creative projects.
 The goal is not to make every student follow the same track.
-The goal is to help each student build a path that makes sense.
+The goal is to help each student build a course plan that feels connected, purposeful, and appropriate.

 Career readiness